Less healthy food and drink (HFSS) ad ban: What it is & how it works

 What about social media ads?

-The ban applies to paid-for social media ads for ‘less healthy’ products, but does not impact other content.
+The ban applies to paid-for social media ads for ‘less healthy’ products, but not other content.
 The CAP Code rules still apply to advertising/marketing that is allowed, whether it’s paid for or not.

 Do these rules apply to alcohol ads?